awslabs/mountpoint-s3/doc/SEMANTICS.md

 ## Error handling

-Unlike local file systems, operations against S3 File Connector mounts can experience transient failures such as network timeouts or temporary unavailability.
-S3 File Connector implements [best practices for S3 use](https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance-design-patterns.html#optimizing-performance-timeouts-retries), including retries, exponential backoff, and horizontal scaling.
+Unlike local file systems, operations against Mountpoint for Amazon S3 mounts can experience transient failures such as network timeouts or temporary unavailability.
+Mountpoint for Amazon S3 implements [best practices for S3 use](https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance-design-patterns.html#optimizing-performance-timeouts-retries), including retries, exponential backoff, and horizontal scaling.
 When a request fails despite these efforts, operations might return `EIO` or `ETIMEDOUT` errors to the application.